achanwl/visualizing-haproxy-metrics/README.md

 Create a basic Grafana data source config in a `ConfigMap` resource for the Grafana pod to use.

-In this example, the URL of the `prometheus` type data source is set to the internal service endpoint of the created Prometheus pod using the proxy access.
+In the following example, the URL of the `prometheus` type data source is set to the internal service endpoint of the created Prometheus pod using the proxy access.

 Additionally, it's set as the default data source and not editable.